abhishek-bits/learn-go/README.md

 **NOTE**: Where strings can be converted back and forth between collection of bytes, runes are a true type alias meaning declaring an `int32` or a `rune` would mean the same thing.

 Ref: [strings#Reader](https://pkg.go.dev/strings#Reader)

+## Constants

+- Immutable, but can be shadowed.
+- Replaced by the compiler at compile time i.e. value must be calculable at compile time.

+### Naming Convention

+Named like variables.

+- `PascalCase` for exported constants.
+- `camelCase` for internal constants.

+### Typed Constants

+- Typed constants work like immutable variables
+- They can interoperate only with same time (We have to apply conversion methods explicitly).

+### Untyped Constants

+- Untyped constants work like literals.
+- They can interoperate with similar types becuase they belong to general types (`int` / `float`) hence provide more flexibility.

+### Enumerated Constants

+- Special symbol `iota` allows related constants to be created easily.
+- `iota` starts with value `0` in each `const` block and increments by one.
+We can however skip some values for `iota` by using any offset and subsequent constants will then be assigned the next set of incremented values.
+- We must watch out for constant values which match zero values for variables.

+### Enumeration Expression

+- Having constants defined using enumeration expression (such as bitshift) for a byte makes the operation really efficient.
+- Makes the code clear and concise.